 Nashville Children's Theatre

 Nashville Children's Theatre provides a season of plays for kids and families.
 They have been ranked as one of the top five children's theaters in the United States by TIME magazine.
-Recent productions include Sherlock Holmes: The Final Adventure, You're a Good Man, Charlie Brown and Go, Dog.
-Go!
+Recent productions include James and the Giant Peach, The Outsiders, The Cat and the Hat and Charlotte's Web!
 Shows are for kids of all ages, as well as for adults.

 Family Day at OZ